boldflight/BibleConverter/test_EPUB/output/jer.md

 [10] The king of Babylon had Zedekiah’s sons put to death while Zedekiah was forced to watch.
 He also had all the nobles of Judah put to death there at Riblah.
 [11] He had Zedekiah’s eyes put out and had him bound in chains.
 Then the king of Babylon had him led off to Babylon and he was imprisoned there until the day he died.
 [12] On the tenth day of the fifth month, in the nineteenth year of King Nebuchadnezzar of Babylon, Nebuzaradan, the captain of the royal guard who served the king of Babylon, arrived in Jerusalem.
-[13] He burned down the Lord’s temple, the royal palace, and all the houses in Jerusalem, including every large house.
+[13] He burned down the **Lord**’s temple, the royal palace, and all the houses in Jerusalem, including every large house.
 [14] The whole Babylonian army that came with the captain of the royal guard tore down the walls that surrounded Jerusalem.
 [15] Nebuzaradan, the captain of the royal guard, took into exile some of the poor, the rest of the people who remained in the city, those who had deserted to the king of Babylon, and the rest of the craftsmen.
 [16] But he left behind some of the poor and gave them fields and vineyards.
-[17] The Babylonians broke the two bronze pillars in the temple of the Lord, as well as the movable stands and the large bronze basin called “The Sea.”
+[17] The Babylonians broke the two bronze pillars in the temple of the **Lord**, as well as the movable stands and the large bronze basin called “The Sea.”
 They took all the bronze to Babylon.
 [18] They also took the pots, shovels, trimming shears, basins, pans, and all the bronze utensils used by the priests.
 [19] The captain of the royal guard took the gold and silver bowls, censers, basins, pots, lampstands, pans, and vessels.
-[20] The bronze of the items that King Solomon made for the Lord’s temple (including the two pillars, the large bronze basin called “The Sea,” the twelve bronze bulls under “The Sea,” and the movable stands) was too heavy to be weighed.
+[20] The bronze of the items that King Solomon made for the **Lord**’s temple (including the two pillars, the large bronze basin called “The Sea,” the twelve bronze bulls under “The Sea,” and the movable stands) was too heavy to be weighed.
 [21] Each of the pillars was about 27 feet high, about 18 feet in circumference, three inches thick, and hollow.
 [22] The bronze top of one pillar was about 7½ feet high and had bronze latticework and pomegranate-shaped ornaments all around it.
 The second pillar with its pomegranate-shaped ornaments was like it.
 [23] There were 96 pomegranate-shaped ornaments on the sides; in all there were 100 pomegranate-shaped ornaments over the latticework that went around it.